 We should also talk about Croatian Easter eggs, and while nobody eats them, they are a big thing on the day!
-These are known as ‘pisanice,’ and they are an egg which has been brightly decorated and or painted in different regional styles.
+These are known as ‘pisanice,’ and they are an egg that has been brightly decorated and painted in different regional styles.

 One thing that happens with the painted eggs is a game of ‘egg tapping.’
 You can play at home; it’s easy.
 Everyone is given an egg, and you take turns tapping the top of your egg against the top of the egg to the person next to you.
 Then whoever’s egg remains unbroken or un-cracked wins!
 Easy.